 For Covid-19 vaccines, evidence from clinical trials suggests that lower doses of certain vaccines produce strong immune responses (as measured by neutralizing antibodies), especially against the original strain of the virus.
-Combined with early research on correlates of immunity, this evidence suggests that 1/2 or even 1/4 doses of some vaccines could be highly effective-possibly even more effective than full doses in some cases (Więcek et al. 2022).
+Combined with early research on correlates of immunity, this evidence suggests that half or even quarter doses of some vaccines could be highly effective-possibly even more effective than full doses in some cases (Więcek et al., 2022).

-In epidemiological modeling conducted by Więcek et al. (2022), fractional dosing was found to avert more death than full dosing across a range of different scenarios, those assuming that fractional dosing results in a substantial efficacy drop.
-For example, in baseline simulations (with an effective reproductive number of 2, an initial infection rate of 0.1%, and 70% efficacy for a full dose), moving from full doses to 1/2 doses that are 80% as effective averted a third more deaths because of the offsetting acceleration in population coverage.
-Full doses averted the same number of deaths as 1/2 doses only when the efficacy of 1/2 doses dropped to 40% that of full doses.
+In epidemiological modelling conducted by Więcek et al. (2022), fractional dosing was found to avert more death than full dosing across a range of different scenarios, even scenarios in which fractional dosing is assumed to result in a substantial efficacy drop.
+For example, in baseline simulations (with an effective reproductive number of 2, an initial infection rate of 0.1 per cent, and 70 per cent efficacy for a full dose), moving from full doses to half doses that are 80 per cent as effective averted a third more deaths because of the offsetting acceleration in population coverage.
+Full doses averted the same number of deaths as half doses only when the efficacy of half doses dropped to 40 per cent that of full doses.

-Suggestive evidence of this sort, no matter how promising, may not be enough to convince authorities to upend the status quo and implement dose-stretching measures without direct testing of those measures in randomized controlled trials (e.g., World Health Organization 2021).
+Suggestive evidence of this sort, no matter how promising, may not be enough to convince authorities to upend the status quo and implement dose-stretching measures without direct testing of those measures in randomized controlled trials (e.g. World Health Organization, 2021).
 That is no argument for inaction.
 According to the suggestive evidence, chances are good that dose stretching would be socially valuable; however, clinical trials of dose stretching would be worth undertaking even if those chances were remote.
-Clinical trials typically cost in range of millions or tens of millions of dollars (Gouglas et al. 2018), while the social value of capacity can be in the trillions.
+Clinical trials typically cost in the range of millions or tens of millions of dollars (Gouglas et al., 2018), while the social value of capacity can be in the trillions.

 Given the enormous potential benefits of dose stretching and the relatively small costs of clinical trials, experimenting with dose stretching for Covid-19 vaccines is an investment with very high expected social returns.
 However, firms' private returns from these experiments is much lower than the social return.
-The ultimate goal of such experiments are measures to accelerate vaccination, and as we have repeatedly argued, firms' private returns from accelerating vaccination are lower than the social returns.
-Experimentation has additional pitfalls for firms, who may be reluctant to expose their product to the risk clinical failure once a success has been registered, or to any negative efficacy news, even for dosing regimens that are not used, which may confuse the public.
+The ultimate goals of such experiments are measures to accelerate vaccination, and as we have repeatedly argued, firms' private returns from accelerating vaccination are lower than the social returns.
+Experimentation has additional pitfalls for firms, which may be reluctant to expose their product to the risk of clinical failure once a success has been registered, or to any negative efficacy news, even for dosing regimens that are not used, which may confuse the public.

 This suggests a role for public investment in experimentation on dose stretching.
-For future pandemics, numerous dose sizes and dosing schedules could be tested from outset of vaccine development.
+For future pandemics, numerous dose sizes and dosing schedules could be tested from the outset of vaccine development.
 Więcek (2022) provides more discussion of the relative merits of specific testing approaches and their optimal designs.
 Public institutions, which often subsidize vaccine research anyway, can provide further subsidies to expand clinical trials to optimize dosing regimens.
 In addition to, or instead of, randomized controlled trials, authorities could roll out dose stretching on a limited, experimental basis.
-If the observational evidence is positive, the dose-stretching program can be expanded.
-If negative, the program can be curtailed.
+If the observational evidence is positive, the dose-stretching programme can be expanded.
+If negative, the programme can be curtailed.
 Those receiving the stretched dose need not suffer permanent damage as they can be revaccinated with a full dose.
 This sort of experimentation has considerable option value: large upside potential with little downside risk.